Health and Travel Alerts Learn More Left arrow

 Pigeon Island

-You’ll find the famed Pigeon Island on the northwest coast of St. Lucia, in close proximity to Rodney Bay and the village of Gros Islet.
+You’ll find the famed Pigeon Island on the northwest coast of St. Lucia, close to Rodney Bay and the village of Gros Islet.
 Pigeon Island National Landmark is a 44-acre destination filled with Caribbean culture, history, and beautiful beachfront.
 This nature reserve was an island until a manmade causeway connected it to the main portion of St. Lucia in 1972.

 With two stretches of sand available, you’ll have your pick of uncrowded St. Lucia beaches within this lush national park where white sand, sun, and pristine, warm waters await.
 Leisurely wade in the Caribbean waters from a gentle slope in the sand and enjoy snorkeling straight from the beach.